 As previously reported, the Board has continued to assess the need to delegate this function to a separate committee and concluded that its current practice and procedures remain suitable and appropriate to fulfil the needs of the Trust and are in compliance with the Listing Requirements.
-In this context, it is pertinent to note that the Directors and senior management are remunerated by the Manager and not by YTL Hospitality REIT.
+In this context, it is pertinent to note that the Directors and senior management are remunerated by the Manager and not by YTL REIT.

-The following tables provide an overview of the remuneration of the Directors for the financial year ended 30 June 2022:-
+The following tables provide an overview of the remuneration of the Directors for the financial year ended 30 June 2023:-

-Remuneration of Executive and Non-Executive Directors for the financial year ended 30 June 2022 2022
+Remuneration of Executive and Non-Executive Directors for the financial year ended 30 June 2023 Salaries and other emoluments RM'000 Directors' fees RM'000 Meeting attendance allowances RM'000 Benefits- in-kind RM'000 Total RM'000 Executive Directors 6,066 - 2 6,068 Non-Executive Directors - 747 31 - 778

-Salaries Meeting

-and other Directors ' attendance Benefits-

-emoluments fees allowances in-kind Total

-RM'000 RM'000 RM'000 RM'000 RM'000

-Executive Directors 5,315 2 5,317

-Non-Executive Directors 630 27 657

 Range of remuneration per annum Executive Directors Non-Executive Directors

-RM50,000 and below 1 -
+RM50,000 and below - 1 (2)

-RM50,001 - RM200,000 1 -
+RM50,001 - RM200,000 1(1) 1(3)

-RM200,001 - RM400,000 - 3
+RM200,001 - RM400,000 - 3 (4)

 RM1,000,001 - RM2,000,000 2 -

 RM2,000,001 and above 1 -

+Notes:-

-Note:- Details of the remuneration of individual directors and members of senior management are not disclosed as the Directors and senior management are remunerated by the Manager and not by YTL Hospitality REIT.
+Details of the remuneration of individual directors and members of senior management are not disclosed as the Directors and senior management are remunerated by the Manager and not by YTL Hospitality REIT.